Families Find Friendly Resorts in Sonoma

 1 Doubletree Drive, Rohnert Park, CA 94928, 707-584-5466

-(Photo at left.)
-The Flamingo Conference Resort and Spa, in Sonoma Wine Country, is a Santa Rosa historic landmark.
-With the classic charm of the resort hotels of the 1950s and all the contemporary amenities important to today’s guests, it is the perfect location for exploring Northern California’s premier Wine Country.
+The Flamingo Resort & Spa, in Sonoma Wine Country, is a Santa Rosa historic landmark.
+With the classic charm of the resort hotels of the 1950s and all the contemporary amenities important to today's guests, it is the perfect location for exploring Northern California's premier Wine Country.

 The pool is perfect for kids, and families can get some of the rooms on the bottom floor around the pool, with easy access to kid-friendly diversions, including tennis courts and basketball hoops.
 It's also just a short walk to nearby restaurants, a pharmacy, and grocery stores.
 For fans of the Peanuts cartoons, the Flamingo has several 5-foot-tall fiberglass statues of Charlie Brown and the gang in the lobby and scattered around the grounds.

 On-site amenities include a health club and spa, two Olympic-size pools, five tennis courts, Sunday brunch, poolside dining, nightly entertainment in the lounge, corporate travel club, golf/spa/winery packages, high-speed Internet, and Wi-Fi.
 Meeting space covers 13,000 square feet, which includes two board rooms and a ballroom.